 - refuelling a fatigue-regulated heavy vehicle

 - driving a fatigue-regulated heavy vehicle for personal reasons (eg visiting a bank or a post office).

-The exemption provides flexibility for non-commercial purposes only as the NHVR wants to protect drivers from commercial pressures leading to longer work time.
+The exemptions provide flexibility for non-commercial purposes only as the NHVR wants to protect drivers from commercial pressures leading to longer work time.
 Because of this, it can't be used, for example, to drive the vehicle to a mechanic for repairs or to get home at the end of a journey.
-The exemption can only be used under Standard Hours, if additional work time is needed for commercial needs, drivers and operators should apply for BFM or AFM accreditation.
+If additional work time flexibility is needed for commercial purposes, drivers and operators should apply for BFM or AFM accreditation.